 Stages of Recovery from Wernicke’s Aphasia

-- Stage 6: The patient can now echo spoken words and read single words.
+- Stage 6: Survivors may be able to echo spoken words and read single words or simple phrases.

-- Slow your speech to give them time to process
+- Slowing down your speech to give others time to process

 Understanding Damage to Wernicke’s Area

-We hope this article helps you better understand the effects of damage to Wernicke’s area and how to manage them.
+We hope this article helped you understand the effects of damage to Wernicke’s area and how to improve communication.